Public Transport

 You can also arrange a variety of point to point or regional travelcards for a specific area or route.
 For a full overview of all available travelcards, visit sbb.ch.

-You can get a discounted municipal day pass at the municipality of your residence.
-The prices vary but are around CHF 40.
-You need to reserve the day pass, either by phone or online at your municipality.
-The day passes are very popular and should be reserved well in advance before your travel date.
-The card is also ideal when you have guests visiting from abroad .
+Day passes are very popular and should be reserved well in advance before your travel date.
+The card is also ideal when you have guests from abroad visiting.
 The day pass allows you to travel on all Swiss public transport on the valid date on the card.
+You can check availabilities here.